asyncedd/dots.nvim/README.md

 # 🚶 After

 If you have some performance issues or have a weaker machine, TabNine might be the cause of it.
-If you do, please go use `:CmpTabNineHub` to go to the TabNineHub and try experiementing which is performant.
+If you do, please go use `:CmpTabNineHub` to go to the TabNineHub and try experiementing on which is performant.

 ## ⚡ Performance